 This is what’s at stake in all the argument in the New Testament about circumcision: Is circumcision still the starting line for the new covenant people of God?

 With all of this in mind, let’s look again at what Paul says in Colossians 2.

-rooted and built up in him and established in the faith, just as you were taught, abounding in thanksgiving.
+Established in the faith, just as you were taught.